 This is an appealing strategy for many reasons, not least of which is the number of well capitalized buyers looking to invest in successful, growing agencies.
 According to a report from OPTIS Partners, insurance agency mergers and acquisitions activity hit an all-time high in 2017, with 31% more deals than in 2016.
 The report encouraged sellers to take advantage of the competitive market pricing.
 But, to get the most for their agency, sellers must understand what these savvy investors are looking for.

 Below are a few ways to make your agency more attractive to potential buyers.
 Want to read more about setting your agency up for successful perpetuation?
-Read Safeco’s new report.
+Read our new report

 Grow your agency